labyrinthinesecurity/kinglet/README.md

 ## Nodes size

 Each node can accomodate up to 10 containers.
-This maximum capacity is called the **node size**.
+The maximum capacity a node can hold is called the **node size**.

 # Tutorials